Eco Store | Sling & Cloth Nappy Library | Parent Hub

 What is the difference between newborn nappies and birth to potty?

 Well, firstly, the size.
 A birth to potty (btp) nappy has been designed to fit a child of potty training age.
 Whilst they are adjustable to be smaller, the amount of fabric that you need to place between your baby’s legs, remains the same.
 Most find the extra bulk a little tricky to fit.
-Newborn babies also commonly have slimmer thighs in the first couple of weeks and getting a good seal to reduce the chance of leaks.
+Newborn babies also commonly have slimmer thighs in the first couple of weeks and getting a good seal to reduce the chance of leaks can be tricky in btp nappies.

 The other difference is the absorbency.
 As newborn babies bowels develop in the first few weeks, they can have several poops a day and tend to need more frequent nappy changes.
 Combined with the fact that there is less fabric in a newborn nappy, naturally being smaller, they are somewhat less absorbent than a birth to potty.